 If you’ve bought RAM recently, you might’ve noticed that it comes in kits or bundles.
-This is to ensure maximum compatibility across your PC and to give you access to dual channel mode.
+This ensures maximum compatibility across your PC and gives you access to dual-channel mode.

-You don’t want your shiny new 3600 MHz RAM running at a measly 2600 MHz, now do you?
+You don’t want your shiny new 3600 MHz RAM running at a measly 2600 MHz, right?

-Of course, you cannot mix DDR3 and DDR4 RAM as they are built for different slots, but often times novice PC builders mix different RAM models and end up with a PC that performs sub-optimally.
+Of course, you cannot mix DDR3 and DDR4 RAM as they are built for different slots, but often novice PC builders combine other RAM models and end up with a PC that performs sub-optimally.

-These days, it is often cheaper to buy two 8 GB sticks than a single 16 GB stick so you might as well utilize dual-channel configurations.
+Buying two 8 GB sticks is often cheaper than a single 16 GB stick, so you might as well utilize dual-channel configurations.

-Some motherboards also support triple-channel, quad channel configs, or even higher channel memory.
-These are often reserved for servers or workstation though.
+Some motherboards also support triple-channel, quad-channel configs or even higher-channel memory.
+These are often reserved for servers or workstations, though.